Nesa-lab20/Gene-finder/README.md

 python gene_finder.py

 ```
-The file with the answer for applying the code gene_finder.py to the extracted_gene.FASTA is ORF.txt
+The file with the answer for applying the code gene_finder.py to the extracted_gene.FASTA is ORFS.txt

 # 2 Extend your tool to include the reverse complement and search in all six possible reading frames for genes.
 We can just modify the code gene_finder.py